A Deep Dive into Buying a Holiday Let for Landlords and Investors

 Do I Need a Licence?

-You do not normally need a licence to set up and run a holiday let in England.
+You do not always need a licence to set up and run a holiday let in England, however that does depend on the local council.

 In London, you can only let a property on a short-term basis for up to 90 days a year without planning permission.